 - Closed thermostats in several rooms. - See the "Saving tips" section in the User manual for more detailed information about how to best set the thermostats. - Heat pump in incorrect operating mode. - Enter menu 4.2.
 If mode "auto" is selected, select a higher value on "stop heating" in menu 4.9.2. - If mode "manual" is selected, select "heating".
 If this is not enough, select "addition". - Too low set value on the automatic heating control. - Enter menu 1.1 "temperature" and adjust the offset heating curve up.
-If the room temperature is only low in cold weather the curve slope in menu 1.9.1 "heating curve" needs adjusting up. - "comfort mode" "luxury" selected in combination with large hot water outlet. - Enter menu 2.2 and select "economy" or "normal". - "Holiday mode" activated in menu 4.7. - Enter menu 4.7 and select "Off".
+If the room temperature is only low in cold weather the curve slope in menu 1.9.1 "heating curve" needs adjusting up. - "comfort mode" "luxury" selected in combination with large hot water outlet. - Enter menu 2.2 and select "economy" or "normal".

+- "Holiday mode" activated in menu 4.7.

+- Enter menu 4.7 and select "Off".

 - External switch for changing the room heating activated.

 - Check any external switches.

+- Circulation pump (GP6) has stopped.

+- See section "Helping the circulation pump to start" on page 50.

 - Air in the heating system.

-- Vent the heating system (see page 31).
+- Vent the heating system (see page 32).

 - Closed valves (QM31), (QM32) to the heating system.

-- Open the valves.
+Open the valves.